-Matt Reischling Takes a Holiday
+Matt Reischling takes a holiday

 Petaluma-native Matt Reischling has been around.
-He attended UCLA, lived on a boat in Oakland for a year and has made his home in a hodge-podge of places such as Italy and San Diego, where he began his first band, The Marinators.
+He attended UCLA, lived on a boat in Oakland for a year and has made his home in a hodge-podge of places such as Italy and San Diego.

-“I wrote a lot of bizarre topical songs about inhalers, sea lions and basketball,” Reischling says.

-For a decade, he called Los Angeles home, recording and playing music under the moniker Confessions of a Corn Silo, though he says “the L.A. intensity” began to creep into his psyche, and he moved back to the North Bay five years ago.
+For a decade, he called Los Angeles home, though he says “the L.A. intensity” began to creep into his psyche, and he moved back to the North Bay five years ago.

 “I needed to get out of there (L.A.), and the best place to do it was to come back to where I first lived,” he says.
 “But I wanted to try to reinvent myself after all these experiences, and in the past three years I’ve found my voice again.”